 Galway - Ryan Manning (Southampton)

 The defender made 38 appearances for Swansea City in the Championship last season, drawing plenty of interest from other clubs over the summer.
-He has since joined Southampton on a free transfer and will be a key player for them in their quest to return to the Premier League.
+He would go on to join Southampton on a free transfer and has already become a key member of their squad as they push for promotion.

 Kerry - Gary O'Neill (Shamrock Rovers)